Table of Contents

 1) The Egg – Stage 1 –

-The pattern in which adult lizards lay eggs vary from one species to another.
-While some lizard species like Anoles lay one egg in one clutch, the other species like skinks lay clutches of two eggs.
+The pattern in which adult lizards lay eggs varies from one species to another.
+While some lizard species like Anoles lay one egg in one clutch, other species like skinks lay clutches of two eggs.
 The clutch size of eggs refers to the total number of eggs laid in one attempt.
-In appearance, the lizard eggs are leathery-shelled and porous, which means the eggs can stretch by absorbing the moisture.
+In appearance, the lizard eggs are leathery-shelled and porous, which means the eggs can stretch by absorbing moisture.
 Some female lizards even bury their eggs in order to protect them from predators.
 During this period the embryo develops inside the eggs.
-The hatching of eggs vary, depending on the species of lizard.
-While eggs of a frilled lizard hatch in 70 days, the eggs of green iguana hatch in about 90 days.
-The lizards break the egg shell by using their egg tooth known as caruncle.
-After breaking the egg shell, the baby lizards stay inside the eggs for 12 to 24 hours in order to absorb all the remaining yolk from the egg.
+The hatching of eggs varies, depending on the species of lizard.
+While eggs of a frilled lizard hatch in 70 days, the eggs of a green iguana hatch in about 90 days.
+The lizards break the eggshell by using their egg tooth known as caruncle.
+After breaking the eggshell, the baby lizards stay inside the eggs for 12 to 24 hours in order to absorb all the remaining yolk from the egg.

 2) The Juvenile – Stage 2 –